 4. Leverage Social Media to build relationships and drive traffic

-Without having a relevant readership, your blog posts may disappear into the considerable void of the Internet.
+Without a relevant readership, your blog posts may disappear into the considerable Internet void.
 That makes having engaged, regular readers integral to the blogging process.

 One of the best ways to build your readership is through sharing your content on social media.
 You can even use a tool like this hashtag generator Instagram to learn what you should include with your post in relevant hashtags that tend to get good engagement.
 Your post has a chance of reaching a broader audience on Instagram.